 - Always remain on the Airbnb app or website when communicating with your host.

-- Try to avoid last-minute bookings because you may be rushed and make a decision you regret.
+- Avoid last-minute bookings because you may be rushed and overlook red flags.

 - Request virtual tours of properties.